Best Black Friday 2018 smartphone deals UK - Carphone Warehouse, Apple and more

 When is Black Friday 2018?

-Black Friday 2018 will be on Friday 23rd November, with Cyber Monday on 26th November – but there are sure to be smartphone deals in the run up to the weekend and we’ll be adding them here as we get them…
+Black Friday 2018 will be on Friday 23rd November, with Cyber Monday on 26th November – but as you can see there are plenty of smartphone deals to be had already.

 Some of our articles contain contextual affiliate links.
 You can support us by clicking on these as we may earn commission if you make a purchase.
 There is no extra cost to you and we never allow this to bias our content

-Note: This page will be updated as new deals become available…